Compact static stars in minimal dilatonic gravity: The results for the simplest EOS for neutron matter

-We do not present here a realistic model of a neutron star.
-The most idealized relativistic MEOS of neutron matter is the well-known one used in the Tolman-Oppenheimer-Volkov (TOV) model \cite{TOV}: $\epsilon={\frac 1 {4\pi}x\left( \sinh t -t\right)}$, $p={\frac 1 {12\pi}\left( \sinh t -8\sinh(t/2)+3t\right)}$.
-It describes the ideal Fermi neutron gas at zero temperature (IFNG0T) and is free from the difficulties related with unknown properties of neutron matter.
-This facilitates our study of the new pure-MDG-effects in SSSS, shown in Figs. \ref{FLambda}--\ref{gr}.
-Note that we plot in Figs. \ref{pPhiePhi} and \ref{epPhi_st_r_st} the functions $2\times\epsilon_\Phi$ and $p_\Phi$.
-When applicable, we use different colors for star's interior, and for star's exterior.
+We do not present here in detail a model of a neutron star with realistic MEOS.
+The most idealized relativistic MEOS of neutron matter is the well-known one used in the Tolman-Oppenheimer-Volkov (TOV) model \cite{TOV}.
+In dimensionless variables it reads